nathaniel-wikamulia/fraud-detection-using-kafka-and-flink/README.md

 Once you have populated the "transactions_topic_rekeyed" topic, you can proceed to deploy the fraud detection queries.

 In this section, we will flag potentially fraudulent transactions using four methods:
-- Simple transaction amount threshold.
+- High-Value Threshold Rule
-- Average transaction value over the last 30 days.
+- Spending Pattern Rule
-- Distance between the first transaction and subsequent locations within a time window.
+- Improbable Travel Distance Rule
-- Combination of the average-amount and distance-based methods.
+- Combined Anomaly Rule

 ### Section 8.1 - Perform Fraud Detection using the High-Value Threshold Rule
 The first and simplest way to flag a potentially fraudulent transaction is to mark every transaction that exceeds a certain monetary threshold.
 In the example below, I created a Flink query to flag every transaction above 10 million Indonesian Rupiah and send it to a separate topic called "simple_fraud_detection":